Jennifer Lopez Slays At Critics’ Choice Awards 2020 As She Walked The Red Carpet In A Champagne-Colored Gown

 Jennifer Lopez oozed class, glamour, and sophistication as she took her place on the red carpet for the Critics’ Choice Awards held at Barker Hangar on Sunday.
-The fashionista — who has just been named as the new face of Versace for the line’s spring/summer campaign — was nominated for her supporting role in the highly-hyped, stripper heist flick, Hustlers.
+The fashionista, who has just been named as the new face of Versace for the line’s spring/summer campaign, was nominated for her supporting role in the stripper heist flick, Hustlers.

 For the annual event and given her new sartorial role, JLo chose to rock a stunning fishtail gown when she walked the red carpet in Santa Monica, California.
 The bejeweled frock, with its backless illusion panel, was made of champagne-colored satin and featured a modest train that served to highlight her famous booty.